Red Light Therapy: What It Is & Why People Use It

 Red and near-infrared light are absorbed by mitochondria, the energy-producing structures in cells.
 This absorption may stimulate the production of adenosine triphosphate (ATP), which is the primary energy currency of cells.

-Increased ATP production is associated with improved cellular function, which may support processes like tissue repair, collagen synthesis, and inflammation modulation.
-The exact mechanisms are still being studied, but current research suggests red light therapy may influence cellular metabolism in beneficial ways.
+Increased ATP production is associated with cellular function.
+The exact mechanisms are still being studied, and current research explores how red light therapy may influence cellular metabolism.

 How People Commonly Use It